gazoodle/geckolib/README.md

  - Handle Watercare index out of range
  - Accessors can now deal with Time type entries
  - Added diag.py to aid tracking issue#27
+ - Added eco mode control to facade and shell

 ## Done/Fixed in 0.3.23
  - Demoted some INFO logging to DEBUG to reduce HA log file clutter